-The committee members seemed impressed with their responses than their progress.
+The committee members seemed even more impressed with their responses than their progress.
 The boys were confident by the end of the review session they would be approved for Commander Testing.
-There was one final formality – a report from their trainer.
+There was one final formality — a report from their trainer.
 Arete rose from her seat to address the review panel.

 “In their years of training they have been dutiful students and have consistently dedicated themselves to meeting every challenge put before them.
 Together they make a nearly unbeatable team.
 I can think of no other individuals amongst our ranks whom I would rather have at my back in the field.”
 She paused and took a breath.
-“All that said, I cannot recommend that they be allowed to take the Commander Test at this time.”
+“All that said, I cannot recommend they be allowed to take the Commander Test at this time.”

 “With your glowing report of their abilities, Paladin Arete, why do you believe they are not ready for Commander Testing?”
 The committee members looked back to Arete.